-The combined master’s degree and credential program empowers candidates to enhance learning through technology in the special needs classroom and delves into instructional strategy, behavioral support, intervention, and assessment for students with mild/moderate disabilities.
+The combined master’s degree and credential program empowers candidates to enhance learning through technology in the special needs classroom and delves into instructional strategy, behavioral support, intervention, and assessment for students with mild to moderate support needs.

 Coursework for the master’s degree component, including the emphasis in learning and technology, is fully online, while the credential coursework is completed on campus.
 Each course provides hands-on instruction, giving candidates the time and training needed to develop subject-specific skills and activities.
 Candidates demonstrate their understanding of technology-imbedded instruction in the capstone project.

-This combined program pairs the Mild/Moderate Disabilities Education Specialist Credential with an innovative master’s degree, resulting in a graduate program designed to meet the needs of the 21st-century classroom while advancing educators’ careers.
+This combined program pairs the Mild to Moderate Support Needs Education Specialist Credential with an innovative master’s degree, resulting in a graduate program that meets the needs of the 21st-century classroom while advancing educators’ careers.